rhaiscript/book/src/ref/blobs.md

 The `write_utf8` function writes a string in UTF-8 encoding.

-UTF-8 is, however, not very commonly used in embedded applications.
+UTF-8, however, is not very common for embedded applications.
 ```